kallaway/100-days-of-code/log.md

 **Today's Progress:** Completed Day 4 of 100 Days of SwiftUI (type annotations and checkpoint 2) and after finishing a challenge, worked into section 4 (Swift Programming Basics - Collections, Constants & Variables) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

 **Thoughts:** Today, was a good day.
-I understand the Swift lesson.
-It seems to have clicked pretty well.
-I love how he reiterates that you have to relearn things sometimes and that's how you learn.
+I understood the Swift lesson.
+It seemed to click pretty well.
+I love how Paul reiterates that you have to relearn things sometimes and that's how you learn.
 I completed the challenge pretty easily once I updated Xcode.
-And again, the design aspects are pretty fun.
+And again, the design lessons in Udemy were pretty fun.

+**Link(s) to work:** n/a.

+## Day 5: Wednesday, March 16, 2022

+**Today's Progress:** Completed Day 5 of 100 Days of SwiftUI (if, switch, and the ternary operator) and continued on with section 4 (Swift Programming Basics - Collections, Constants & Variables) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** 100 Days of SwiftUI is really testing my attention to detail.
+I've had positions in the past where I've had to be meticulous (I pride myself on it).
+So, I'm being extra careful to try not to get fooled while quickly going through the tests.
+I enjoyed Udemy's lesson, as per the usual.
+I had fun learning how to programmatically change my app's UI.
+I'm still on schedule per my study plan, so that's exciting.
+It's not always easy to predict the time needed for these lessons.
+Plus, I code along and sometimes take notes.
+Therefore, I almost always take longer than the stated time to finish a video

 **Link(s) to work:** n/a.